Explaining and how to calculate the relative atomic mass RAM or Ar of

 The relative atomic mass of

-boron was obtained accurately in the past and
+boron was obtained accurately in the past from chemical analysis of reacting

 mass spectrometers can sort